top of page

 In the simple example above, SG will only be calculated for Week 1 as the threshold was exceeded but not for Week 2.
 Further, SG will only be calculated on 25 hours (OTE) for Week 1.

-Implementing this rule is a programmatic nightmare for DSPs depending on the structure of their current solution or, at a minimum, challenging.
+Implementing this rule can be a programmatic nightmare for DSPs, depending on the structure of their current solution, or, at the very least, challenging.

-The suggestion of a Superannuation Guarantee being paid more frequently by Employers.
+The future is for the Superannuation Guarantee to be paid more frequently by Employers.

 It is reasonable but difficult to administer in principle without significant change to the current system, as many employers already pay their Superannuation obligations every calendar month.
 I'm sure anybody who has made a genuine mistake and overpaid super has experienced the onerous (or non-existent) process of attempting to retrieve the overpayment from the Superannuation Fund.
 If the expectation is that employers pay Superannuation more frequently (every pay period), the Government must Legislate a simple method for the return of contributions paid in error.
 This change would force a uniform process facilitating the return of funds irrespective of the Superannuation Fund.
 This solution may take a form similar to the existing ATO process to recover PAYGW amounts withheld in error in the current financial year.

 Since the introduction of the Superannuation Guarantee, significant benefits have been realised.
-There are still changes required to meet the objective of ensuring all employees are correctly paid Supererannation every pay period.
+However, changes are still required to ensure that all employees are correctly paid Superannuation every pay period.

 bottom of page